 Choir direction, solo singing, organ playing, piano playing, instrument playing: these are all areas where it is good to know who has the ability and interest in doing them.
 Please speak to the pastor about your willingness to serve in any of these areas.
 We would love to add more musical instruments to our services.

 For many years we have been able to rely on faithful members to take care of timely removal of snow from our church and school parking lots.
-For that work by the Goetz family, we are deeply grateful.
 We rely on volunteers to use shovels and/or snow blowers to clear the sidewalks at both the church and school.
-We would also appreciate knowing if there are other members who have the means to plow our parking lot in case of emergency.
+We would also appreciate knowing if there are members who have the means to plow our parking lots in case of emergency.

 Because involvement of the men of the congregation is so important, we use our usher program to teach male leadership, responsibility, and service.
 Teams of ushers assist in various ways at each of our worship services.
 The Board of Elders invites communicant male members of the congregation to serve on usher teams of 3 or 4 men.